Run AI on Your Own Computer: 6 Best Local Tools (2026)

 Is my data safe locally?

 Yes โ€” that's the main advantage.
 No data leaves your computer.
-No API calls, no logging, no privacy concerns.
+No API calls, no logging, no training on your conversations.
+Turn off WiFi and it still works perfectly.

 How to start in 5 minutes?

-Download Ollama, open terminal, type 'ollama run llama3.2'.
+Download Ollama from ollama.ai, open terminal, type ollama run llama3.2.
 You're now running AI locally.
+No signup, no credit card, no internet required after the initial download.